paulfoley/Udacity_Nanodegree-Data_Analyst/Diamond_Price-Analysis/README.md

 # Price - Diamond Price

 [ggplot2](http://ggplot2.org/) provides a built in `diamonds` data set.
-We'll use this data set to explore a diamonds price versus it's features.
+We'll use this data set to explore a diamond's price versus its features.

 ## Project Overview

-Ever wonder what effects diamond price?
+Ever wonder what affects diamond price?
 Ever wonder if you're getting a good deal on the diamond you're about to buy?
-In this project, we will use [ggplot2](http://ggplot2.org/) to explore how a diamonds price is correlated with it's features:
+In this project, we will use [ggplot2](http://ggplot2.org/) to explore how a diamond's price is correlated with its features:

 * Carat
 * Cut